 History of Lighting: From Ancient Flames to Modern Illumination

-Lighting has been an integral part of human civilization, evolving through millennia from the simple flames used by our ancestors to the advanced electric and LED technologies that illuminate our world today.
+Lighting has been an integral part of human civilization, evolving through millennia from the simple flames used by our ancestors to the revolutionary electric light, including the incandescent light bulb invented by Thomas Edison, and the advanced LED technologies that illuminate our world today.
 This page provides an in-depth exploration of the key developments in the history of lighting, highlighting the major milestones that have shaped our journey from darkness to light.

 Key Takeaways